ethanblomquist/Thinkpad-Upgrades/README.md

 <img src=https://i.imgur.com/U3R7AWu.png/>
 </p>
 <p>
-Run the program -> Accept -> Create installation media -> Next -> 64-bit Windows 10 -> USB Flash Drive -> Select the drive for the removable storage (D:) -> Next -> The program may take a significant amount of time to run. -> When the tool finishes, eject the drive -> Insert the USB drive into the T480 and power on -> The computer should automatically boot to the Windows 10 installer -> Install now -> Enter product key or select "I don't have a product key" if yout T480 came with a Windows liscence -> Select which edition of Windows you want to install -> Custom -> Select our drive -> New -> We can now designate how much of our hard drive we want to alloacate to windows.
+Run the program -> Accept -> Create installation media -> Next -> 64-bit Windows 10 -> USB Flash Drive -> Select the drive for the removable storage (D:) -> Next -> The program may take a significant amount of time to run. -> When the tool finishes, eject the drive -> Insert the USB drive into the T480 and power on -> The computer should automatically boot to the Windows 10 installer -> Install now -> Enter product key or select "I don't have a product key" if yout T480 came with a Windows license -> Select which edition of Windows you want to install -> Custom -> Select our drive -> New -> We can now designate how much of our hard drive we want to allocate to windows.
 I have a 1TB SSD, I'm going to split it up in half between Linux and Windows, allocating 500,000MB to Windows. -> This leaves us with 492.1GB for our Linux OS -> Select a region and a network to connect to -> configure Windows settings to your preferences -> Once Windows has launched, make sure to navigate to the update section and find the "optional updates".
 Within that is a firmware update, make sure to select and install it.
 This is because the T480 had an issue in earlier BIOS versions in which the USB-C charging connection would sometimes burn out.
 Since this connection is soldered to the motherboard, if it did break the entire motherboard would have to be replaced.
 </p>
 <img src=https://i.imgur.com/ppQHDJt.png/>
 <p>